Don't Let Broken Bones Break Hope

 Types of Broken Bones Associated with Car Accidents

-During a car accident the body absorbs a large amount of force, generating immense pressure on the areas which receive the brunt of impact.
+During a car accident, the body absorbs a large amount of force, generating immense pressure on the areas which receive the brunt of the impact.
 While the terms broken bone and bone fracture can be used interchangeably, there are many different types of ways for a bone to break.
 All are classified as either simple or compound: simple meaning that the fracture occurred beneath the skin, and compound meaning that the bone exited the body at some point during the injury.

 - Avulsion: Bone separates from soft tissue; requires surgical intervention.

 - Buckle: Bone begins to bend, rupture, or strain, but does not break.

 - Comminuted: Bone breaks into three or more pieces; extremely difficult to repair.

 - Hairline: Partial breaks or small cracks in the bone.

 - Oblique: Bone breaks along the diagonal axis; occurs when one bone gets trapped and another bone twists on top.

 - Stress: One side of the bone breaks and the other side bends.

 Each type of break requires treatment specific to the injury.
 In many cases, broken bones resulting from car accidents require surgery, rehabilitation, and physical therapy, amounting to thousands of dollars in medical bills.
 If you’ve suffered a bone fracture from a car accident and are now dealing with the financial damages, contact the car accident attorneys at Weinstein Legal as soon as possible.